nasa/HyperCP/README.md

 <center><img src="Data/banner.jpg" alt="banner"></center>
 <!-- ![test](Data/banner.jpg) -->

-HyperInSPACE is a Main-View-Controller Python package with a pyQt5 GUI that can be launched in several ways, such as by navigating to the program folder on the command line and typing the following command after the prompt:
+HyperInSPACE is a Main-View-Controller Python package with a GUI that can be launched in several ways, such as by navigating to the project folder on the command line and typing
 ```
 (HyperInSPACE) prompt$ python Main.py
 ```